liupibm/miniC/README.md

 To try it:

 ```
-  python3 compiler.py    # it accepts loop.c as the input, you can switch to other *.c in the folder.
+  python3 compiler.py    # it uses loop.c as the input, you can switch to other *.c in the folder too.

   gcc -m32 loop.s -o loop